shaunahan/Thesis_Time_Series_Analysis/readme.md

 ## Time Series Models Used:
 - a median model
-- simple and multilinear regressions
+- simple and multi-linear regressions
 - a random walk
 - a moving average
 - an Autoregressive Integrated Moving Average (ARIMA)